 I remember a time when I prayed over my list and sensed that I was to spend some time with a woman who needed guidance instead of cleaning the house that day (Yes, it didn’t take much convincing!).
 I called her and we met for lunch.
 When I returned home my babysitter said she had some extra time while my young son took a nap so she cleaned the house!
 What?!
 She had never done this before.
 It was a fresh reminder that when we care about our Father’s business, He will help us with the other “business” that needs to be done!
 God took my “To-Do” list and made it a “Ta-Da” List when He accomplished things on my behalf in a way only He can!

-God will never ask us to do more than we can handle.
+God will help us accomplish all that He asks us to do.
 Jesus never ran anywhere in a hurry.
 We never see Jesus in a panic, or stressed by all that He had to accomplish.
 God says that his yolk is easy and his burden is light.
 Is your “to-do” list a heavy burden?
 Then, it’s not from God.
 Pray over the things that currently take-up your time, and allow God to help you write your “to-do” lists from now on, then watch for the “ta-da” when God shows up to help you accomplish more than you thought possible.

 Has God ever reorganized your list during prayer time?